Hongcun Village, China

 Pictured above, the main “Hall” of the Chengzhi House is tall, spacious and bright, with plaques, scrolls, scroll couplets and screen calligraphy or paintings covering the walls.
 The elders live in the back hall.
 In the middle of the long narrow table are placed porcelain images of happiness, wealth and longevity.

 In Chinese, Qiyun literally means high as the clouds.
 Qiyunshan is a less famous attraction in comparison to Huangshan but much effort is put into preserving the Taoist culture on this mountain.
+Called “Balyue” in the history, Qiyun Mountain got its name for its piercing through the sky and leveling with clouds.

 The Qiyan Shan scenic park covers 110 square kilometers and the natural protection zone 150 square kilometers.
 With an elevation of 585m(max), this mountainous area has been designated as national forest park.